DarkStoorM/laravel-boilerplate/README.md

 - run ```npm i```
 - run ```npm audit```
 - compile assets
-- create a new .env and Dusk .env
+- create a new .env and Dusk .env (APP_URL in these files is set to ```http://127.0.0.1:8000``` by default)
 - generate new app keys

 **From Laravel/Dusk**: set the `APP_URL` environment variable in your application's .env file. **This value should match the URL you use to access your application in a browser** - ```http://127.0.0.1:8000``` in most cases.
+Change this address if you serve your files from dirrefent address.

-If you wish to re-generate .env files, you can run one of the following commands:
+If you wish to re-generate .env files at some point, you can run one of the following commands:

 - ```composer copy-env```
 - ```composer copy-env-dusk```